Raxuis/MarioPartyBoardGenerator/README.md

-# ⭐️ Random Map Generator ⭐️
+# ⭐️ Random Board Generator ⭐️

-**Random Map Generator** is aimed to generate a random map on *Super Mario Party Jamboree*.
+**Random Board Generator** is aimed to generate a random map on *Super Mario Party Jamboree*.

 ---